 Sulfites are often added to foods and drinks to help them maintain shelf life or appearance.
 Sulfites trigger a narrowing of bronchial tubes in people with respiratory problems.
 Some sulfite-containing foods include:

 Avoid Heartburn and Acid Reflux

 Do you know which foods to avoid with COPD that can give you acid reflux?
 Try to avoid or eliminate these foods from your diet.
 Long-term acid reflux, referred to as GERD, can increase COPD symptoms.
 Furthermore, COPD sufferers are already at a higher risk of developing acid reflux.

 - Citrus fruit

 Although it sounds like a lot of foods to avoid with COPD, by implementing these dietary suggestions over time, it will become second nature.
 Remember to ask your doctor before you change your diet.
 After an adjustment period, you’ll be eating healthier and feeling better.
 After learning all the foods to avoid with COPD, you might be wondering, what’s left?
 Check out our article about COPD-friendly foods you’ll enjoy to learn about other tasty options.

-For those looking for additional ways to improve quality of life, there are other treatment options, such as stem cell therapy.
-At the Lung Institute, we specialize in innovative procedures that harvest patients’ own stem cells to harness the body’s natural healing ability, promoting healing from within.
+For those looking for additional ways to improve quality of life, there are other treatment options, such as cellular therapy.
+At the Lung Institute, we specialize in innovative procedures that harvest patients’ own cells to harness the body’s natural healing ability, promoting healing from within.
 If you or a loved one has COPD or another lung disease, and would like to learn more, please contact us or call (800) 729-3065.